ComplexSecurity/knowledge-base/docs/tools/look.md

 python lookupsid.py <DOMAIN>/<USERNAME>:<PASSWORD>@<TARGET_IP>
 ```

->[!info]
+!!! info
->`lookupsid` will then attempt to connect to the target machine and enumerate SIDs.
+    `lookupsid` will then attempt to connect to the target machine and enumerate SIDs.
 The output typically includes a list of user names and their corresponding SIDs, along with any groups and their SIDs.